Ashikul-Kabir/Banking-Record-System/README.md

 program.
 All the informations will be stored initially in multiple text files to access throughout the main program.

 -> All the above mentioned tasks were carried out only for customers.
-User can modify the sections for admin & employee also; after getting a very profound knowledge on OOP using c++ language.
+User can modify the sections for admin & employee also; after achieving a very profound knowledge-base on OOP using c++ language.